 If the Diabetes management that you want is not written on the 504 Plan, the school will be unable to act, since they are not legally protected.
 So make sure to revise the 504 Plan as many times as necessary during the year, and make sure that everything listed there is updated.

 The 504 plan is designed to allow your child to still be as independent as possible, but to receive the help/accommodations they need when they need it.

 Make sure you have the following on your child’s 504 Plan:

 1. Train school staff to treat your child’s Diabetes

-You with the school will identify the personnel that will be managing the Diabetes.
+You in conjunction with the school will identify the personnel that will be managing your child’s Diabetes.
 This person needs to:

 - know how to test blood sugar levels and interpret the results

 - know how to measure and administer insulin, (either by syringe or insulin pump)